XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 will vary based on the [health](#consensus-health) of the consensus process, but will be at least [5](#other-constants).
-  * If consensus stays [healthy](#consensus-health), the limit will be the max of the current limit or the number of transactions in the validated ledger until it gets to [50](#other-constants), at which point, the limit will be the largest number of transactions in the last [20](#other-constants) validated ledgers which had more than 50 transactions.
-Any time the limit decreases (ie. a large ledger is no longer recent), the limit will decrease to the new largest value by 10% each time the ledger has more than 50 transactions.
+  * If consensus stays [healthy](#consensus-health), the limit will be the max of the number of transactions in the validated ledger plus [20%](#other-constants) or the current limit until it gets to [50](#other-constants), at which point, the limit will be the largest number of transactions plus [20%](#other-constants) in the last [20](#other-constants) validated ledgers which had more than [50](#other-constants) transactions.
+Any time the limit decreases (i.e. a large ledger is no longer recent), the limit will decrease to the new largest value by 10% each time the ledger has more than 50 transactions.
-  * If consensus does not stay [healthy](#consensus-health), the limit will clamp down to the smaller of [50](#other-constants) or the number of transactions in the validated ledger.
+  * If consensus does not stay [healthy](#consensus-health), the limit will clamp down to the smaller of the number of transactions in the validated ledger minus [50%](#other-constants) or the previous limit minus [50%](#other-constants).
+  * The intended effect of these mechanisms is to allow as many base fee level transactions to get into the ledger as possible while the network is [healthy](#consensus-health), but to respond quickly to any condition that makes it [unhealthy](#consensus-health), including, but not limited to, malicious attacks.
 3. Once there are more transactions in the open ledger than indicated by the limit, the required fee level jumps drastically.
   * The formula is `( lastLedgerMedianFeeLevel *